Who, when and where

 Where to apply

-As before, you must apply for product authorisation in the country or countries where you wish to place your product on the market.
-This also applies to the new approval zones, where the evaluation of new products and re-evaluations are undertaken for the zone.
+You must apply for product authorisation in the country or countries where you wish to place your product on the market.
+This also applies to the new approval zones, where the evaluation of new products and re-evaluations are undertaken for each zone.
 The EU is a single zone with regard to plant protection products for use in greenhouses, as post-harvest treatments, for treatment of empty storage rooms, or for seed treatments.

 Choice of country